dwonderley/mookAI/README.md

 ![Move mooks quickly](https://media2.giphy.com/media/XC6wbezvTHa264E03K/giphy.gif)

+I apologize for the gif quality.
+I'll find a better solution before the next update, but I don't think it's something to delay the release over.

 ## How does it work?
 When a hotkey is pressed ('g', for [g]o), mookAI takes the turn for the active token in the turn order*.
 This process consists of the following steps:
 * The mook** will look around for PCs